tronprotocol/documentation-en/docs/getting_started/getting_started_with_javatron.md

 ### Start Java-tron node
 Java-tron is a TRON network client that enables computers to connect to the TRON network.
-The network in this tutorial refers to the TRON nile testnet.
+The network in this tutorial refers to the TRON Nile testnet.
 To start Java-tron, you need first obtain the Java-tron executable file, please refer to the [Installation and Deployment](../using_javatron/installing_javatron.md) chapter, and then run the following command to start Java-tron.
 ```
 $  java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar -c nile_net_config.conf
 ```